bottyash/parishiksha/README.md

 # PariShiksha - NCERT Textbook Corpus Pipeline

-> **Week 9 Assignment** - Taking a raw NCERT Science PDF and turning it into something a retrieval system can actually reason over.
+>Taking a raw NCERT Science PDF and turning it into something a retrieval system can actually reason over.
 This covers ingestion, structured extraction, tokenizer comparison and chunking design.

 ---